 The OI service aims to support children, their families and local teams where there is a confirmed or suspected diagnosis of OI, offering information and advice on treatment and management from a medical and practical perspective.

 The service sees children from birth to 18 years of age.
-New referrals are accepted for children up to16 who have a diagnosis or suspected diagnosis of OI.
+New referrals are accepted for children up to 16 years of age who have a diagnosis or suspected diagnosis of OI.
 This service is one of four Nationally Commissioned Services for children with rare, severe or complex OI.
 Patients tend to be mainly from the South East region of the country but those from other regions may be seen.

 Referrals

-Referrals are made to Dr Catherine DeVile, Consultant Paediatric Neurologist in the Osteogenesis Imperfecta Service at:
+Referrals can be made to Dr Catherine DeVile, Consultant Paediatric Neurologist and Clinical Lead in the Osteogenesis Imperfecta Service at:

 The Wolfson Neurodisability Service